NilPointer-Software/bdfd-wiki/src/bdscript/getInviteInfo.md

 ### Breakdown
 `inviteCode` - The invite code to get info about.

-`inviteProperty` - The information to get about this invite. (see invite properties)
+`inviteProperty` - The information to get about this invite.
+Invite properties:

-## Invite Properties
   - `channel` - The channel that this invite is for.
   - `creationDate` - The creation date of this invite.
   - `inviter` - The ID of the user who created this invite.
   - `isTemporary` - Whether or not this invite is temporary.
   - `uses` - How many times this invite has been used.

 ## Example
 ```